optixsolutions/laravel-media/README.md

 It stores them as a sanitised version of their original file name, and creates a media record in the database with the file's details.

-It's also possible to customise certain properties of the file before it gets uploaded.
+It's also possible to customise certain properties of the file before it's uploaded.

 ```php
 $file = $request->input('file');